cloudmesh/classes/docs/source/gitlab.rst

 Upload your public key
 ----------------------

-Please upload your public key to the repository.
+Please upload your public key to the repository as documented in gitlab.

-How to configere Git and Gitlab	for your computer
+How to configure Git and Gitlab	for your computer
 -------------------------------------------------

-The proper way to use git is to install it on your computer.
+The proper way to use git is to install a client on your computer.
 Once you have done so, make sure to configure git to use your name and email address label your commits.::